OpenLinkSoftware/Documentation/virtuoso-docs-md/admui.internetdomains.md

 The permissions panel lets you choose whether to enable various abilities in the directory.

-In the SOAP Options section you can publish or unpublish procedures and/or templates, both native and remote to the virtual directory using the Publish/Unpublish buttons respectively.
+In the SOAP Options section, you can publish or unpublish procedures and/or templates, both native and remote to the virtual directory using the Publish/Unpublish buttons respectively.
 The SOAP Options text-area allows you to specify other SOAP options such as DIME encapsulations and WS-security settings.
-These options are supplied as name=value pairs terminated with a semi-colon and a carriage-return.
+These options are supplied as name=value pairs terminated with a semicolon and a carriage-return.
 Here is an example of the options used for the default Interop test based demo virtual
 directory: